amueller/applied_ml_spring_2017/index.md

 via Github (as will be explained in the class).
 The midterm will test material from the first half of the class, while the second exam will test material from the second half.

+### Exams
+The exams will be written, no computer or course material allowed.
+Everything that is on the slides or on the notes to the slides is up for testing.
+There might be some minor coding, but mostly conceptual questions and multiple choice.

+The syntax of git and the python libraries that were covered  in class (as far as they were covered) will be content of the exam.